EpicEric/pony-mqtt/docs/classes/interface-mqttconnectionnotify.md

 Triggered when the connection to the server is closed by the user.
 Receives the [connection instance](//classes/actor-mqttconnection.md).

-When disconnected, packets and subscriptions should no longer be sent, and session data should be assumed as lost.
+When disconnected, packets and subscriptions should no longer be sent, and session data may be lost unless reconnection is set and `clean_session'` is `false`.

 #### on\_error